 Following comfortable majorities for the Kabila government in two national elections, the UNSC lifted the limited arms embargo against the armed forces of the DRC (UNSCR 1807, 31 March 2008).
-The resumption of violence and renewed military challenges to the DRC from the Nkunda faction, the FDLR, and the LRA in the eastern DRC persuaded the UNSC of the need to maintain and strengthen individual sanctions against non-integrated parties and against regional actors from Rwanda and Uganda to cease hostilities against the DRC in the eastern DRC.
+The resumption of violence and renewed military challenges to the DRC from the Nkunda faction (CNDP), the Democractic Front for the Liberation of Rwanda (FDLR), and the Lord's Resistance Army (LRA) in the eastern DRC persuaded the UNSC of the need to maintain and strengthen individual sanctions against non-integrated parties and against regional actors from Rwanda and Uganda to cease hostilities against the DRC in the eastern DRC.

 Coerce non-integrated parties to cease hostilities (to consolidate the authority of the DRC in the east and thereby reduce human rights abuses).